HydrologicEngineeringCenter/cwms-database/README.md

 Some documentation is currently hosted on an internal wiki, we will move it to the github wiki on a time permitting basis.
 Please ask questions on the discussion if you have them.
 We will use such questions to prioritize moving documentation.

+# Release procedure

+## In repo
+1. Create release branch (ex. release/25.12.01)
+2. Verify that schema/src/updateScripts ends with a folder name the same as the target version and the contents are correct.
+3. Create appropriate update scripts - if will looking at https://github.com/usace/cwms-data-api and it's .github folder for update scripts for cwbi-dev environment and create or modify for use there.

+## On github

+1. Create a new release with Tag `<version>-RCxx` (e.g `25.12.01-RC01)
+2. Create notes as appropriate
+3. wait for artifacts to be created an publish

+Use artifacts as appropriate.
+If known, create PRs to appropriate projects to update version for test.

+## Testing

+1. Begin appropriate in-situ testing at test sites.
+2. return to In repo:3 and begin process end.

+## Final

+1. Tag final release as just `<version>`